-Please give a big welcome to my friend Greg from The Kindergarten Smorgasboard, as he blogs about Keeping Fun in the Classroom!
+Please give a big welcome to my friend Greg from The Kindergarten Smorgasboard, as he blogs about encouraging learning while having a fun classroom.

 Today I’m going to share something I am very passionate about and something that gets me fired up.
 This is an issue that comes up so many times when I talk to teachers all over the country.
 I’m talking about fun in the classroom!